tuitige/fijian-rag-app/README.md

 ---

 Despite its importance in Fiji's national identity, Fijian is underrepresented in global language resources.

-This project uses AI + Human-in-the-Loop validation to build a high-fidelity language learning experience for Fijian speakers, learners, and researchers.
+This project uses **AI + Human-in-the-Loop validation** to build a **high-fidelity language learning experience** for Fijian speakers, learners, and researchers.

 This is an AI-powered language learning platform designed to help users learn **Fijian** (Standard Bauan) interactively, accurately, and respectfully.

-Despite its importance in Fiji's national identity, Fijian is underrepresented in global language resources.
-This project uses **AI + Human-in-the-Loop validation** to build a **high-fidelity language learning experience** for Fijian speakers, learners, and researchers.

 ---